 What are both

-Nimbus Note takes the block-based approach, where you add blocks as you go.
+Nimbus Note takes the block-based approach, adding blocks as you go.
 Evernote uses the traditional note-taking approach to add information row by row.

-Both programs sync your data online, and both offer a wide range of options, including paragraphs, images, lists, etc.
+Both programs sync your data online, offering various options, including paragraphs, images, lists, etc.

 Both have many helpful editing tools.
 Nimbus Note, as mentioned, uses blocks, and we find the below blocks to use:

 - Insert files

 - Code blocks

 - Quotes and hints